hphilpotts/Forage-Project-3-General-Assembly-SEI-66/readme.md

 ## Future Improvements:

 - Fix uploaded image issue: either by re-hosting elsewhere or using storage such as S3 buckets.
-- Implement back-end email server in order to add email password reset/email verification.
+- Implement back-end email functionality in order to add email password reset/email verification.
 - Resolve some CSS responsiveness issues / styling snags.

 ## Production Process: